coldb/raspbian-mjpeg/raspbian-mjpeg/README.md

 * err.name = 'invalidStatus'; Status is anything else then "halted".
 The status needs to be "halted" to start the camera.

 #### stopCamera(callback)
 Stops the camera and sets a callback to be triggered when the camera is stopped.
+The camera status needs to be "ready" for it to be stopped.
 * callback(err): Provides Error as the first argument if an error occures (null on no error).

 Possible thrown errors: